 Have you struggled with how to invest your money?
-Does investing seem too intimidating or complicated?
+As a beginner investor, does it seem too intimidating or complicated?
 Investing your money wisely doesn’t have to be a complicated process.
-All you really need is a little basic knowledge, some patience, and wise counsel to make your investments grow exponentially over your lifetime.
+All you really need is a little basic investing knowledge, some patience, and wise counsel to make your investments grow exponentially over your lifetime.

-I’m sure you’ve heard many awesome stories about people hitting it big in the stock market with investments that made a huge pile of money out of a small investment.
-I know I’ve been influenced by those stories in the past.
+I’m sure you’ve heard plenty of awesome stories about your friend's uncle Bob hitting it big in the stock market with investments that made a ton of money out of a small investment and thought to yourself “Man, I want to do that!”.
+I know I’ve been influenced by those incredible investment stories in the past.

 The reality is, the overwhelming majority of millionaires got there by investing money wisely over a long period of time.
-Most of them used basic, time tested strategies like the ones I’ll show you below.
+Most of them used basic, time tested strategies that every beginner should know.

 11 Tips To Invest Your Money Wisely

 It’s easy to get caught up in the hype of investing in individual stocks and lose all your money.
 The problem with individual stocks is that you’re risking money on one company.
 If the company has a bad quarter or suddenly goes bankrupt, you can lose most or all of your investment overnight.
 This happens more often than you think (I know this from personal experience!).

 If you can’t clearly explain what you’re investing in to someone else so they can understand it, then you don’t need to invest in it.

 For instance: tons of people are buying Bitcoin and other cryptocurrencies like crazy right now, but most couldn't tell you the first thing about how it works.
 That's a dangerous game that can make you lose a lot of money very quickly.